defold/doc/docs/en/manuals/extensions-debugging-ios.md

+---
+title: Debugging on iOS/macOS
+brief: This manual describes how to debug a build using XCode.
+---

 # Debugging on iOS/macOS

 Here we describe how to debug a build using [XCode](https://developer.apple.com/xcode/), Apple's preferred IDE for developing for macOS and iOS.